AMReX-Astro/Castro/paper/paper.md

 AMReX means that Castro continually gains optimizations for new architectures.
 As Castro evolved, we adopted a fully open development model (as does the Enzo [@enzo] code, for example).
-We pride ourselves in making all of the science problems available Castro git repository as we are developing them--no separate repo is used for our science work.
+We pride ourselves in making all of the science problems available in the Castro git repository as we are developing them—no separate repo is used for our science work.
 Other simulation codes, like Flash [@flash], work with a general equation of state and reaction network, but Castro is unique in focusing on spectral deferred correction techniques for coupling the hydro and